QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 a formal definition, which is provided in this section for templates.

-Generally, when configuration C1 is merged into C2, nodes in C2 take precendence over nodes in C1.
+Generally, when configuration C1 is merged into C2, nodes in C2 take precedence over nodes in C1.
 Details follow.

 *  When "leaf" L1 is merged into a "leaf" L2, the L2 leaf is retained (L1 is discarded).